krishaamer/green-filter-research/research/literature/ai.md

 | 6   | PaLM     | 2022     | Google    |
 | 7   | LaMDA    | 2022     | Google    |
 | 8   | GLaM     | 2022     | Google    |

+The advances in the capabilities of large AI model mean we’ve reached a point, where it’s possible to achieve UI and UX which previously was science fiction.

 ## Design for Human-AI Interaction {#design-for-human-ai-interaction}